-How Pretrial interventions and Diversions Work
+How Pretrial Interventions and Diversions Work

+First off, the terms pretrial intervention and pretrial diversion are generally used interchangeably.
 Pretrial interventions and diversions go into effect before a defendant is sentenced for a criminal charge.
-The steps involved in a pretrial intervention include:
+Consider these steps involved in starting a pretrial intervention:

 An assistant district attorney refers an eligible defendant to the pretrial intervention program.